American Cutting Edge Blog

 -

-There's lot of talk about supply chain management (SCM) and how it's critically important to success of a business.
+There's a lot of talk about supply chain management (SCM) and how it's critically important to the success of a business.
 Touching every aspect of business operations from logistics and purchasing to information technology, an organization's supply chain and how it's managed can make or break a company.

 What exactly is a supply chain and what's so critical about the role it plays in business?
 Most importantly, why should you care about your vendor's supply chain?